Merwin-Rebello/100days/README.md

 Q25) Learned to put custom cursor for websites

 Q26) To print how many calories are burnt.(for push ups  conversion rate from google)

+Q27) to print the month using switch case